 - Develop an academic, evidence-based approach to training and healthcare to ensure that interventions are measurable, sustainable, and cost-effective

 For the month of December, 2017, I joined The Tulsi Foundation in India to apply my training as an Army Combat Lifesaver, growing passion for wilderness medicine, and field experience with human-wildlife conflict to this one-of-a-kind program, aiding in health checks, trauma training, and organizing data collected on ranger health concerns.
-Now, I serve as the Director of Communications for The Tulsi Foundation where I am not only helping with the field training, but also advising on conservation policies, liaison with project partners and sharing outreach with the public, and assisting in research.

 The Tulsi Foundation is hoping to broaden its programs to conservation staff in other regions of the world as well.
 If you are with an organization that is interested in this training for your field staff, want to know more, or would like to support The Tulsi Foundation, contact: